Humberto2379/Venmito-Humberto-Sanchez-Rivera/README.md

 # Prerequesites

-Hi, to start the project your first need to have install:
+Hi, to start the project your first need to have the following installed:

    -  python interpreter
    -  streamlit